Harrogate and Knaresborough

+Constituency profile

+The Harrogate and Knaresborough constituency is located in North Yorkshire.
+It covers the large town of Harrogate, which has a population of around 77,000, the nearby smaller town of Knaresborough and surrounding villages including Killinghall and Pannal.
+Harrogate and Knaresborough are affluent spa towns with low levels of deprivation.
+Harrogate is popular with tourists due to its proximity to the Yorkshire Dales National Park and Nidderdale National Landscape, and the town was voted the country's "happiest place to live" by property website Rightmove in 2013, 2014 and 2015.
+House prices in the constituency are higher than the national average and considerably higher than the rest of Yorkshire.

+In general, residents of the constituency are older, well-educated and more religious than the rest of the country.
+Household income is high and a high proportion of residents work in professional and scientific occupations.
+White people made up 95% of the population at the 2021 census.
+At the local council, Harrogate and Knaresborough are mostly represented by Liberal Democrats whilst the surrounding villages elected Conservatives.
+An estimated 53% of voters in the constituency supported remaining in the European Union in the 2016 referendum, higher than the national figure of 48%.

 History

 Before 1950 the two eponymous towns had been part of the Ripon constituency.
 The constituency was created as Harrogate and following boundary changes in 1997 the name was changed to 'Harrogate and Knaresborough'.

 The current constituency embraces three former borough constituencies: Aldborough (now a suburb of Boroughbridge civil parish) and Boroughbridge, which were abolished as 'rotten boroughs' by the Reform Act 1832, and Knaresborough, abolished in 1885.

 An area with little unemployment, a relatively large retired population and large neighbourhoods of high house prices the former Harrogate constituency was a safe Conservative seat.
 When former Chancellor Norman Lamont stood for the Harrogate and Knaresborough seat in the Labour landslide general election in 1997, Harrogate moved the way of other spa towns in England such as Bath, and more urban and less touristic Cheltenham, by returning a non-Conservative candidate.
 The Liberal Democrat MP Phil Willis was elected, and served until Andrew Jones regained the seat for his party on Willis's retirement in the 2010 general election with a swing of 9.1% and a margin of 1,039 votes.

 Jones retained the seat until the 2024 general election, when Tom Gordon regained it for the Liberal Democrats, on a virtually identical percentage swing to that in 1997.